AstraNav-World: World Model for Foresight Control and Consistency: Experiments

-To assess the effectiveness of our approach, we conduct a series of controlled ablation studies, as shown in Fig.~\ref{fig:ab}(a).
-We disable the video generator and train the diffusion policy variant.
-We then evaluate navigation performance on R2R, RxR, and OVON using Success Rate (SR).
-Across all datasets, removing the video generator leads to a consistent drop in SR, confirming that explicitly predicting future visual observations provides more informative guidance for planning and substantially improves navigation accuracy.
+\textbf{Impact of the Video Generator (VG).} As shown in Fig.~\ref{fig:ab}(a), disabling the VG branch in the diffusion policy variant causes a consistent SR drop across R2R, RxR, and OVON datasets.
+This confirms that explicitly predicting future observations provides critical guidance for planning and improves accuracy.

-We further ablate the proposed SFS on R2R (randomly select 100 cases) to understand its impact on efficiency and performance, as shown in Fig.~\ref{fig:ab}(b).
-We compare three SFS configurations with different fixed skipping intervals and report their inference time and SR. As the skipping interval increases, inference becomes up to an order of magnitude faster, while SR remains almost unchanged.
+\textbf{Efficiency of SFS.} Finally, we ablate the Sparse Foresight Scheduling (SFS) on 100 random R2R episodes (Fig.~\ref{fig:ab}(b)).
+By increasing the fixed skipping interval, inference accelerates by up to an order of magnitude while maintaining a nearly identical SR. This validates SFS as a pragmatic solution to the generation latency bottleneck.

+\textbf{Scaling vs. World Modeling.} Does the performance gain stem simply from an increased parameter capacity?
+Table~\ref{tab:model_capacity} compares our VLA-only baseline (without VG) using 3B vs. 7B VLM backbones on R2R-CE.
+Scaling the VLM to 7B yields negligible improvement ($66.5\% \rightarrow 66.6\%$), hitting a performance ceiling.
+In contrast, our joint 3B model with the VG branch pushes the SR to 67.9\% via critical $L_{VG}$ regularization.
+Compared to recent state-of-the-art methods using 7B/8B LLMs, our framework maintains significant superiority, proving that the world model's bidirectional constraints yield a qualitative leap beyond pure parameter scaling.